Inner City English Teacher

 What was the saddest or most shocking journal entry you've read?

-Asked by P.J. about 12 years ago
+Asked by P.J. over 12 years ago

 Unfortunately, there have been several.
 One journal entry concerned a girl who was cutting herself and was at the point where she pleaded for help (we did get her help).
 Another dealt with a male student who missed his dad who was in jail for drug dealing. (it's amazing how forgiving these kids are...they often declare their love despite what a parent or sibling has done).
 But probably the most shocking entry concerned a girl who was getting sexually abused by her uncle, and was afraid to tell anyone because he was helping the mom with the bills.
 Many girls in my school have issues with sexual abuse by a family member, which is the most shocking to me.
 Once we find out, of course, we are compelled to contact social services, although some beg us not to.
 There are days I come home so depressed and deflated that many of the kids fall through the cracks and we may never know what is truly going on at home.
 Some students have even asked me to come live with me, their situations at home are so dire.
 From the first day of school we talk about expressing our feelings and how their entries are "safe" with me; however, I do stress that if I read something that requires some sort of intervention, then I will do that.
 They are very open and safe at school, sometimes the only place they do feel safe.
 I wish I could save them all.